 The gold leaf material is very fragile, so a clear coat will help to protect the gold leaf surface.
 A clear coat also toughens up the surface and helps slow oxidization.
 A clear coat on the gold leaf can also help us control the shine level we want on the gold leaf.
-With a clear topcoat on the gold leaf, you can manipulate the gold leaf finish.
+You can manipulate the gold leaf with a clear topcoat on the gold leaf finish.
+We find that PU or polyurethane Is the perfect top coat for gold leaf.

-Gold Leaf is Fragile
+Gold Leaf Is Fragile

 Anyone who has worked with the gold leaf sheets will tell you that gold leaf is extremely fragile.
 The sheets are fragile, so even the slightest wind can cause these fine gold leaf sheets to blow away.